-This raises real questions around the viability of the State Pension system.
+This raises real questions about the viability of the State Pension system.

-A possible reason the pension figure gets so little attention is because it is tomorrow’s problem, not today’s. €440bn is the “hidden” state liability for public servant pensions and the shortfall in the Social Insurance Fund, which is used to pay old age pensions.
-There is no pot of money set aside; instead it is likely that this will paid from future taxation receipts.
+A possible reason the pension figure gets so little attention is that it is tomorrow’s problem, not today’s. €440bn is the “hidden” state liability for public servant pensions and the shortfall in the Social Insurance Fund, which is used to pay old age pensions.
+There is no pot of money set aside; instead, it is likely that this will be paid from future taxation receipts.